 Well Child Center $15,000

-For the Pediatric Dental Program, which provides children with
+For Pediatric Dental Clinic and First Tooth Program, which seeks

 YWCA Evanston/North Shore $12,000